 It's worth swinging by at Easter, when Isabelle fashions all manner of eggs, rabbits, ducks and the like from chocolate, and Christmas brings penguins, trees and other festive shapes that look (almost) too good to eat.

-Melange is also a cafe serving ice cream and hot chocolate, and even opens as a cocktail bar, where drinks are served with matched chocolate bites.
+Melange is also a cafe serving ice cream and hot chocolate, and even opens as a cocktail bar on selected dates, where drinks are served with matched chocolate bites.

 Melt Chocolates, Notting Hill and Holland Park

 Natural, fresh chocolate, made daily is the philosophy of Melt, which is also locally based and family-run.
 (The name, we presume, is what your resolve does as soon as the aroma hits you.)
 That's right, the kitchen is in the shop, so you can watch the chocolates being made.

 Flavours are simple, but deliciously effective (champagne, hazelnut, praline) and Melt also offers treats such as brownies, honeycomb and caramels, all with a chocolate twist.
 Plus, they serve hot chocolate in store, or you can buy it to make at home.